FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Fei-Xie/_index.md

 ---
 # Display name
-title: Lu Lin
+title: Fei Xie

 # Username (this should match the folder name)
 authors:
-  - Lu-Lin
+  - Fei-Xie

 # Full name (used for sorting authors)
-fullname: Lin-Lu
+fullname: Fei-Xie

 #Author Names (alternative spellings etc)
 names:
-  - Lu Lin
+  - Fei Xie
-  - Lin, Lu
+  - Xie, Fei
-  - L. Lin
+  - F. Xie
-  - Lin, L.
+  - Xie, F.
-  - 林璐
+  - 谢菲

 # Is this the primary user of the site?
 superuser: false